Offices in Winston-Salem, Charlotte, High Point & Greensboro

 The answer is complicated.
 It depends.
 So in that sense, this article by all means, is not a substitute for talking about your individual case with a licensed attorney that focuses on immigration law.

 There are two major ways to obtain lawful permanent resident status.
-First way is through an immigrant visa, which is obtained at the immigrant’s home country at the US consulate.
+The first way is through an immigrant visa, which is obtained at the immigrant’s home country at the US consulate.
 When the person comes to the United States on that immigrant visa, then they will automatically obtain their green card.
-The other way is through adjustment of status is when you obtain your green card here in the United States.
+The other way is through adjustment of status, which is when you obtain your green card here in the United States.

-But to be able to apply for an immigrant visa or adjustment of status, you first have to have a valid petition filed for you based on certain family members or employers.
-Children can petition for their parents if they US citizens and are at least twenty-one years old.
+But, to be able to apply for an immigrant visa or adjustment of status, you first have to have a valid petition filed for you based on certain family members or employers.
+Children can petition for their parents if they are US citizens and are at least twenty-one years old.
 However, a petition does not give you legal status.
-A petition only proves the relationship and whether you are eligible for apply for an immigration visa or adjustment of status.
+A petition only proves the relationship and whether you are eligible to apply for an immigration visa or adjustment of status.

 I am here in the United States and my child is a US citizen and 21 years old – can he/she petition for me?

 Yes, your child can petition for you, but again, that doesn’t mean that you will be able to fix your status.
 It depends on how you initially arrived in the United States.